red-gate/web-kata/kata-website-3.md

 ### Task

+We're going to use the CRUD operations on the API in the front-end.

+- Create
+- Read
+- Update
+- Delete

+#### Read

+Read uses `HTTP GET` requests.

-1. Display a list of products from the `ProductsApi`
+- Display a list of products from the products API
+  - Access the API using `fetch`
   - You'll want to populate `products` in `App`'s state
-  - Access the API using `fetch`
   - When the promise is fulfilled, set `App`'s state to be populated from the HTTP response json

+#### Create

+Create uses `HTTP POST` requests.

-1. Create a form to add products
+- Create a form to add products
   - Create a new `ProductForm` component and add it to `App`
   - On `ProductForm` have input fields for new product name and description, along with a submit button
     - https://reactjs.org/docs/forms.html#controlled-components might help

-1. Using the product form, send `HTTP POST` requests to the end point to add products
+#### Update

+Update uses `HTTP PUT` requests.

+- Amend the form to add products with an 'update' button
+  - Update the product with the name inputted in the form

+#### Delete

+Update uses `HTTP DELETE` requests.

+- Amend the 'add product' form with a 'delete' button
+  - Delete the product with the name inputted in the form

+## Error handling

+We want the front end to display appropriate error messages when operations fail.

+Amend the the 'add product' form to display errors for the following HTTP response codes per CRUD operation:

+- Create
+  - `404 NOT FOUND` - when name is invalid
+  - `409 CONFLICT` - when product already exists
+- Update
+  - `404 NOT FOUND` - when product doesn't exist
+- Delete
+  - `404 NOT FOUND` - when product doesn't exist

+Test that the form displays the correct error messages.